 How Does a Fish Finder Work

-To start, we should really talk about how different fish finders work.
-There are three different types of imaging.
-They range in accuracy and purpose.
+There are three different types of imaging that range in accuracy and purpose.
 They are all based on a sonar system to create an image.
 Their accuracy and the kind of image that they create depends on the type of sonar that they are.
-There are pros and cons to each type, which is why they are useful for different things.
+There are pros and cons to each type, which is why they are useful for different applications.

 1. Standard Sonar

-The first kinds of fish finder are very simple.
+A standard sonar fish finder is simple.
 A cone of sonar is beamed down into the water.
 The sound that bounces back creates a rough idea of the water below.
 With the standard sonar types that were first used in fish finders, you see arcs where fish are.

-The problems with the standard sonar are that they aren’t usually extremely accurate.
+The problem with standard sonar is a lack of accuracy.
 They have become more sophisticated over time, but these sonar types are still rough.
 They aren’t always capable of showing an accurate readout of the depth, but for finding fish they can work quite well.